 To understand the evangelical movement, and evaluate its impact on children’s literature, I will interrogate evangelical fears, as well some of its central political ideologies, and show how that translates into children’s literature and programming with a clear intent to propagandize.
 I argue that American Evangelicalism from 1970 to 2014 experienced tremendous growth and as a group strategically increased its political and social influence.
 This reach can be seen through evangelical children’s literature and how it shaped the now-adults who read it, whether decades ago or as recently as my own childhood.
 In my research I focus on the white evangelical experience in the United States, since it is my own; however, this is not to discount the Black Christian experience because it is both disparate from and intertwined with its white counterpart.
 I focus here on my experiences and those of my peers, to understand the influence of evangelical children and adolescent literature, and more broadly evangelical consumer products, on individual understanding of gender, sexuality, socio-political roles, and personal faith from childhood to adulthood.

 Kidd, Rachel, "Liberals Under My Bed and other Fairy Tales: Conservative Religious and Political Propaganda in Evangelical Children’s Literature" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1701.